MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 Checkout [this documentation](https://github.com/MaastrichtU-IDS/jupyterlab#jupyterlab-on-gpu) for more details on how we build the optimized docker images for the DSRI GPUs.
 Feel free to [extend the images](https://github.com/MaastrichtU-IDS/jupyterlab#extend-an-image) to your needs.

-## Start a workspace on GPU
+## Prepare your GPU workspace

-Start a workspace in your DSRI project based on Ubuntu, with all drivers and dependencies for accessing the GPU already installed.
+Start a workspace in your DSRI project based on Ubuntu, with all drivers and dependencies for accessing the GPUs already installed.
 You will be able to access it using the JupyterLab web UI and VisualStudio Code in the browser.

 Once your project has been granted access to GPUs, you can deploy applications on GPU from the catalog: